-Serve this pasta dish alongside your favorite salad, maybe even our Cucumber Radish Salad or Summer Fennel Salad with Melon!
+Serve this pasta dish cold or warm alongside your favorite salad, such as our Cucumber Radish Salad or Summer Fennel Salad with Melon!
 This is the perfect dish using pantry ingredients that the whole family can enjoy.

 Why you'll love this recipe